IBM/aspera-cli/docs/README.erb.md

 Ruby minimum version: <%= gemspec.required_ruby_version %>.
 Ruby version 3 is also supported.

-*Any type of Ruby installation can be used* : rpm, yum, dnf, rvm, brew, windows installer, ... .
+*Ruby can be installed using any method* : rpm, yum, dnf, rvm, brew, windows installer, ... .

 Refer to the following sections for a proposed method for specific operating systems.